Tawe/tawe/README.md

 I firmly believe that effective leadership is rooted in listening, alignment, and the empowerment of others.

 my focus is on building systems that empower people while driving long-term business value and strategic advantage.
 I am passionate about leveraging AI to augment developer workflows.
-I’m also a strong advocate for clear and effective communication—using writing, storytelling, and worldbuilding to explore leadership principles and spark innovation within the teams I support.
+I’m also an advocate for clear and effective communication using writing, storytelling, and worldbuilding to explore leadership principles and spark innovation within the teams I support.

 <p align="center">
   <br/>